-- a.
-Name your project "State or Jurisdictional Humanities Program." - b.
-Provide a brief (no more than one thousand characters) description of your project using the following structure: "With the General Operating Support Grant, [insert council name] brings the humanities to life through subawards and/or public programming in [insert state or jurisdiction].
+a.
+Name your project "State or Jurisdictional Humanities Program."

+b.
+Provide a brief (no more than 1,000 characters, including spaces) description of your project using the following structure: "With the General Operating Support Grant, [insert council name] brings the humanities to life through subawards and/or public programming in [insert state or jurisdiction].
 The council tailors its subaward-making and public programs to the needs, resources, and interests of [insert state or jurisdiction].
-In doing so, it delivers on its mission to [insert mission]." - c.
-2023 deadline: The start date is November 1, 2023.
-The end date is October 31, 2024.
-2024 deadline: The start date is November 1, 2024.
-The end date is October 31, 2025.
+In doing so, it delivers on its mission to [insert mission]."

+c.
+State your project's period of performance start and end dates: November 1, 2025- October 31, 2026.